YesItsSKM/YesItsSKM/README.md

 ### Hi there 👋

+I'm a student of Masters in Virtual and Augmented Reality at Goldsmiths, University of London.

+Before that I studied Computer Science and Engineering (Bachelor of Technology) at KIIT-DU, Bhubaneswar.

+I love making VR experiences and I aspire to be a VR content creator.

 <!--
 **YesItsSKM/YesItsSKM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.